JordanCWard/Elist/README.md

 <img width="216" alt="Sales by Year" src="https://github.com/user-attachments/assets/905af2c4-9424-47ce-8048-c1644e0c5d20">

 #### Findings:
-- **Revenue and Order Trends:** Between 2019 and 2022, Elist generated over $28 million in revenue from more than 100,000 orders, with an average order value (AOV) of $260.
+- **Revenue and Order Trends:** Between 2019 and 2022, $28 million in revenue was generated from more than 100,000 orders, with an average order value (AOV) of $260.
 The peak year was 2020, which saw the highest revenue ($10.2 million) and AOV ($300), likely due to increased pandemic-related spending.
 In contrast, 2021 recorded the highest number of orders (36,000).
-- **Seasonal Sales Patterns:** Elist experiences a holiday sales surge, with growth rates of 18% in November and 23% in December.
+- **Seasonal Sales Patterns:** There is a holiday sales surge, with growth rates of 18% in November and 23% in December.
 This is followed by significant declines in January (-10%) and February (-25%), with a rebound of 18% in March.
 October sees potential sales stagnation as consumers may wait for holiday deals or shop elsewhere.
 - **Consumer Behavior Insights:** The sales pattern aligns with typical electronics seasonality, with holiday promotions influencing consumer purchasing decisions.
 October’s lower activity highlights a potential opportunity to better engage customers before the holiday season.

 #### Recommendations: